Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Problem modeling of PDP

+After the substitution, we have Eq. \ref{eq:pdomqubos}.
+Finally, by replacing \( s \) and \( s^{\prime} \) with the Pauli-Z operator \( \sigma^{z} \), we can ultimately obtain the Hamiltonian (Eq. \ref{eq:hpdom}).
 At this stage, we have completed the process of transforming the PDP from a 0-1 integer programming model into a Hamiltonian.
 In the subsequent sections, we will outline the basic workflow of QAOA.